Singer Chris Brown pleads not guilty to assault

 Brown faces a maximum of six months in jail and a $1,000 fine if convicted.

-Brown, known for hits including "Deuces" and "Look at Me Now," appeared handcuffed in District of Columbia Superior Court, where a defense lawyer entered the not guilty plea on his behalf.
+Brown, known for hits including "Deuces" and "Look at Me Now," appeared handcuffed in District of Columbia Superior Court, where a defence lawyer entered the not guilty plea on his behalf.

 The judge set a preliminary hearing for November 25.